MobileTeleSystems/onetl/docs/connection/db_connection/clickhouse/types.rst

     writer.run(df)

-Then you can parse this column on Clickhouse side:
+Then you can parse this column on Clickhouse side - for example, by creating a view:

 .. code:: sql